thegetty/bronze-guidelines/content/vocabulary/chef-modele.md

 {% backmatter %}

 Note: Metal is used rather than plaster because it can better withstand the wear caused by repeated sand molding.
-To aid in mold making, the chef-modèle is often {% def "cast" %} in sections to allow their removal from the sand mold without damaging the {% def "piece-mold" %} sections.
+To aid in mold making, the chef-modèle is often {% def "cast (v.)" "cast" %} in sections to allow their removal from the sand mold without damaging the {% def "piece-mold" %} sections.
 The edition proofs (*épreuves d’édition*) produced with a chef-modèle are a kind of {% def "after-cast" %}.

 {% endbackmatter %}